scapaf64-prog/my-python-games/README.md

 Feel free to change the code.

-Control with Arrow Keys and SPACE for shooting or drop down in Tetris.. :)
+Control with Arrow Keys and SPACE for shooting or drop down in Tetris..

+The Tetris-clones differ mainly in their line-delete-animation.

 mp4-files are short videos of the games.